LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     * add the following to the bottom of `./get_analytics_data.rb`

     ```ruby
-    # load secrets from config file
+    # load secrets from config.yml file
+    # config.yml, jwtRS256.key, jwtRS256.key.pub files
-    # this file should be added to your .gitignore,
+    # should be included in your.gitignore,
+    # they have been been included in this repository for
-    # it has been added here for purpose of demonstation
+    # purpose of demonstration
     yaml = YAML.load_file('config.yml')

     # helper methods
     def base64url_encode(str)
       Base64.encode64(str).tr('+/', '-_').gsub(/[\n=]/, '')
     end